akeneo/pim-api-docs/content/getting-started/quick-start-my-first-webhook/step-2.md

 ## Step by step

-1. Add the route in the `config/routes.yaml` file:
+1. Add the route to the `config/routes.yaml` file:

 ```yaml
 app_webhook: